mpaperno/TJoy/README.md

 which is included in this repository and also [published here](https://github.com/mpaperno/TouchPortalSDK).
 It is used under the MIT license.

-Uses a modified version of [vGen](https://github.com/shauleiz/vGen) API layer for vJoy and vXBox devices, which is included in this repository.
+Uses a heavily modified version of [vGen](https://github.com/shauleiz/vGen) API layer for vJoy and vXBox devices, which is included in this repository (and is expanded to handle ViGEm devices as well).
 It is Copyright (c) 2017 Shaul Eizikovich and is used under the MIT license.

 Uses a slightly modified and custom built version of the v2.1.9.1 vJoy SDK from https://github.com/jshafer817/vJoy